nih-cfde/training-and-engagement/docs/General-Tools/UNIX/redirect.md

 By default, many UNIX commands like `cat` send output to something called standard out, or "stdout".
 This is a catch-all phrase for "the basic place we send regular output."
-(There's also standard error, or "stderr", which is where errors are printed; and standard input, or "stdin", which is where input comes from.)
+There are also standard error, or "stderr", which is where errors are printed; and standard input, or "stdin", which is where input comes from.

-Much of the power of the UNIX command line comes from working with stdout output, and if you work with UNIX a lot, you'll see characters like the `>` (redirect), `>>` (append) , and `|` (pipe) thrown around.
-These are redirection commands that say, respectively, "send stdout to a new file", "append stdout to an existing file", and "send stdout from one program to another program's stdin.
+Much of the power of the UNIX command line comes from working with stdout output, and if you work with UNIX a lot, you will see characters like the `>` (redirect), `>>` (append) , and `|` (pipe) thrown around.
+These are redirection commands that say, respectively, "send stdout to a new file", "append stdout to an existing file", and "send stdout from one program to another program's stdin".
 If you know you want to save an output file, you can use the redirect symbol `>`.
 Note, if you want to save a file in a different directory, that directory must exist.

 ### `|`

-Let's now use grep to match the first line, which starts with "@M00967", of all the R1 files then pipe the output to wc and count the number of liens.
+Let's now use `grep` to match the first line, which starts with "@M00967", of all the R1 files then `pipe` the output to `wc` and count the number of lines.

 ```
-head -n 1 *.fatsq
+head -n 1 *.fastq
 grep "^@M00967" *R1*.fastq | wc -l
 ```

-The answer, 152883, matches the authors.
+The answer, 152883, matches the authors'.
 Nice.
 Also, we just scanned many large files very quickly to confirm a finding.

 ```
 152883

 ```

-You probably don't want to read all the lines that were matched, but piping the output to head is a nice way to view the first 10 lines.
+You probably do not want to read all the lines that were matched, but piping the output to head is a nice way to view the first 10 lines.

 ```
 grep "^@M00967" *R1*.fastq  | head